Jeremylin0904/NLP_NBA-Game-Results-Prediction/README.md

 - [`NLP_Final.ipynb`](NLP_Final.ipynb): This Jupyter notebook contains the code for building and training the deep learning model.
 It includes loading word embeddings, processing game statistics data, concatenating latent representations of text and numerical inputs, defining and training the model, and evaluating its performance.
 - [`GoogleNews-vectors-negative300.bin.gz`](GoogleNews-vectors-negative300.bin.gz): This file contains pre-trained word embeddings used in the project.

-## Instructions

-To replicate the project or use the provided code:

-1. Clone this repository to your local machine.
-2. Ensure you have the necessary libraries and dependencies installed (e.g., Python, Jupyter Notebook).
-3. Download the pre-trained word embeddings file [`GoogleNews-vectors-negative300.bin.gz`](https://code.google.com/archive/p/word2vec/) and place it in the project directory.
-4. Run the [`twitter.ipynb`](twitter.ipynb) notebook to scrape tweets, preprocess the text data, and extract relevant information.
-5. Run the [`NLP_Final.ipynb`](NLP_Final.ipynb) notebook to build, train, and evaluate the deep learning model for predicting game results.
-6. Analyze the results and performance metrics provided in the notebook.

 ## Results

 The trained model achieves an accuracy of up to 77.25% in predicting game results based on a combination of tweets and game statistics.
 The predictions for a given set of statistics and tweets are also demonstrated within the [`NLP_Final.ipynb`](NLP_Final.ipynb) notebook.